heisenburger/research-nodes/README.md

 - [ ] Add node from existing node
 - [ ] Edit metadata and add/edit notes in browser

+## Usage

+FIXME: Rewrite the following to be more friendly:

+- Research notes are in the form of markdown files
+- Each markdown file are notes that pertain to a certain source text
+- notes are organised under project folders
+- project folders are found under `/projects/`
+- Currently you'll need to manually add the parent texts :(

 ## Installation

+**NB**: This doesn't work yet, please don't install it.

 Add this line to your Jekyll site's `Gemfile`: